jumlauft/LGRT4GPs/README.rst

 Documentation
 =============

-A documentation is availabel on readthedocs_
+A documentation is available on readthedocs_.
-The academic publication can be found at ArXiv_
+The academic publication can be found at ArXiv_.
 A minimal working example is provided as Jupyter Notebook_.

 Installation
 ============